-This week we are introduced to the four formations Israel is to be organized into.
-To the front, eastwards, is Yehuda, the son whom Ja’akov called Lion.
+This week, starting the fourth of the five books of Torah, we are introduced to the four formations Israel is to be organized into.
+To the front, eastwards (kadmah, cf. kadimah), is Yehuda, the son whom Ya’akov called Lion.
 This is the tribe out of which the kings will descend.
 And it represents Messiah, The King.
 In the south is Reuben who receives the second place of honor by it.
 Ephraim is to the west and Dan to the north.
 The other tribes are placed under one of these top tribes, two tribes under each of the four top tribes.

 Each three tribe formation would have its own banner.
 Moshe already taught that his real banner is the Lord, see Exodus 17:15.
 This is why our Midrash (Bamidbar Rabba) teaches that this formation of Israel’s camp with the four divisions is a heavenly image of G-d’s throne surrounded by four companies of angels.
-Any war or resolution against Israel is in fact waging war against the G-d of the universe, a pitiful role to play against our invincible G-d.
+Any war or resolution against Israel is in fact waging war against the G-d of the universe, pitiful against our invincible G-d!